top of page

 I — Intention: Stop Living Reactively

-External noise conditions people to constantly respond instead of consciously choose.
+Without intention, life becomes a series of reactions.
+External noise conditions people to respond instead of consciously choose.
 Intentional living means slowing down enough to ask:

 • Why am I doing this?